jeremytammik/RvtLock3r/README.md

 We have two actors:

 - The vendor shares elements and equips them with certain specific read-only properties.
-- The consumer manipulates these elements and is prohibited from modifying these properties.
+- The consumer may manipulate these elements and is prohibited from modifying the protected properties.

 To implement this protection, the vendor encodes the original property values in ground truth data.